Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Settings-Changes.md

     regenerateOnStartup: false
 ```

-**What it does:** Auto-generates signing certificates for "Sign with Stirling PDF" feature.

-**Migration:** Works automatically with defaults.
+**What it does:** Generates the certificate used by server signing when the feature is enabled and a Team or Enterprise licence is active.
+The default enabled flag alone does not grant access.

 **Learn more:** [Certificate Signing](../Functionality/Security/Certificate-Signing) | [Certificate Configuration](../Configuration/Security/System%20and%20Security.md#server-certificates)